-- Article 452 quarter of the Criminal Code: environmental disaster; - Article 452 quinquies of the Criminal Code: crimes against environment committed with negligence; - Article 452 sexies of the Criminal Code: traffic and leave of highly radioactive materials; - Article 452 octies of the Criminal Code: aggravating circumstances.
+- Article 452 bis of the Criminal Code: environmental pollution; - Article 452 quarter of the Criminal Code: environmental disaster; - Article 452 quinquies of the Criminal Code: crimes against environment committed with negligence; - Article 452 sexies of the Criminal Code: traffic and leave of highly radioactive materials; - Article 452 octies of the Criminal Code: aggravating circumstances.

-Finally, Legislative Decree 109/2012 was enacted in implementation of EC Directive 2009/52 which, inter alia, sanctioned the inclusion of Section 25-duodecies, providing as follows: "Use of third-country nationals with irregular stay permit - in relation to the commission of the criminal offence referred to in Section 22, paragraph 12-bis of Legislative Decree no. 286 of 25 July 1998, committed by an employer who employs foreign workers without a stay permit: in this case, the Entity is punishable by a fine between 100 and 200 quotas, up to the limit of € 150,000".
+Finally, Legislative Decree 109/2012 was enacted in implementation of EC Directive 2009/52 which, inter alia, sanctioned the inclusion of Section 25-duodecies, providing as follows: "Use of third-country nationals with irregular stay permit - in relation to the commission of the criminal offence referred to in Section 22, paragraph 12-bis of Legislative Decree no. 286 of 25 July 1998, committed by an employer who employs foreign workers without a stay permit: in this case, the Entity is punishable by a fine between 100 and 200 quotas, up to the limit of $\notin$ 150,000".